My Tokyo Guide

 Main content starts here.

 Located within Shinjuku, the small neighborhood of Okubo caters to Tokyo’s international community, with a flourishing Korean and Muslim population.
-Fans of K-pop and bibimbap will enjoy strolling through the country’s largest Korea town, which has a similar intensity as the sub-culture capital of Akihabara, only the focus is on all things Korean.
+Fans of K-pop and Korean food will enjoy strolling through the country’s largest Korea town, which has a similar intensity as the sub-culture capital of Akihabara, only the focus is on all things Korean.

-Nearby is Islam Yokocho, a street of markets, restaurants, and a small mosque catering to Japan’s Muslim population.
+Nearby is Islam Yokocho, a street of markets, restaurants, and a small mosque catering to Tokyo’s Muslim population.
 Residents from across Southeast Asia, South Asia, and the Middle East come here to purchase Halal foods, spices, and enjoy dining and socializing with friends.
 The international atmosphere of Okubo provides a worthwhile glimpse into the lives of the city’s non-Japanese residents.

 The closest access point is Shin-Okubo Station on the JR Yamanote Line.
 Okubo Station, accessible via the JR Chuo Line and the JR Sobu Line is a five-minute walk away.